MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// suggestions are shown and clicking on one will populate the fields, new data
   /// is saved, and a Save/Update Password prompt is displayed.
   /// The default value is `FALSE`.
+  /// This property is linked with `CoreWebView2Settings.IsPasswordAutosaveEnabled`, so
+  /// changing one will change the other.
+And all WebView2s that created with the same
+  /// `CoreWebView2Profile` will share this property, so for the WebView2s with the same
+  /// profile, their `CoreWebView2Settings.IsPasswordAutosaveEnabled` and
+  /// `CoreWebView2Profile.IsPasswordAutosaveEnabled` should always keep in sync.
   [propget] HRESULT IsPasswordAutosaveEnabled([out, retval] BOOL* value);
   /// Set the IsPasswordAutosaveEnabled property.
   [propput] HRESULT IsPasswordAutosaveEnabled([in] BOOL value);